-You can hang your easy three tiered wreath on your front door, back door, window, on the wall.
-You can ever change out the ribbons to match your decor and keep it up all year round.
+You can hang your easy three-tiered wreath on your front door, back door, window, on wall.
+You can even change out the ribbons to match your decor and keep it up all year round.
 There is nothing about this project that screams it has to be for Christmas.
-Except maybe the red glitter bows, but those can be changed out easy enough.
+Except maybe the red glitter bows, but those can be changed out easily enough.

 Enjoy!
-Please come back and share with your created projects.
+Please come back and share your created projects.
 I can’t wait to see them!!

 This wreath is so pretty.
 I hope you have a lovely day!

 This is gorgeous and what a fabulous tutorial.
 I like that it can be done with a few simple materials too.

 Thank you for sharing (and for linking up to the #SHINEbloghop).

 The wreaths are adorable and very easy to make !!!!

 Whitney, Wow, super cute and easy :) Nice to meet you via Lyli's blog :)

 Monday 8th of December 2014